kuznetsovvvv/databaze_classes/README.md

 The programm provides opportunities to add, to print to consol or to delete employees and departments.
 Also one of the possibilities is to exit the program.
 ### Technologies
 I use set from STL containers to add subjects.

-*After adding employees and departments, they are sorted by name and department head*.
+After adding employees and departments, they are sorted by name and department head.
 |subjects  |sorting        |
 |----------|:-------------:|
 |employees |name           |